sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/teradata.rst

 Now, you are ready to start using the Connection in workflows.

 ..
-Note:: Make sure that Oracle URL should be accessible from Sparkflows web server URL.
+Note:: Make sure that the TeraData URL should be accessible from Sparkflows web server URL.